 The XB910N was made with a friendly price in mind and delivers the satisfaction of the WH-1000XM4.

-Nevertheless, for the price they come with, they provide great sound quality, great design and comfort, decent noise cancellation, great battery life, and, on top of all that, bass!
+Nevertheless, for the price they come with, they provide great audio quality, great design and comfort, decent noise cancellation, great battery life, and, on top of all that, bass!